emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 To take advantage of the advanced features of the instrument, you can add programming commands to your scripts.
 Programming commands control script execution and provide tools such as variables, functions, branching, and loop control.
 The Test Script Processor (TSP®) scripting engine is a Lua interpreter.
 In TSP-enabled instruments, the Lua programming language has been extended with Keithley-specific instrument control commands.

 Lua is a programming language that can be used with TSP-enabled instruments.
 Lua is an efficient scripting language with simple syntax and a complete functionality set, but the buil-in Keintly implmentation has some limitations.
 TSP script do not support multi module programs: all code shoud reside in a single file with `.tsp` extention. `.lua` are not supported form _Script Manager_ and can not be seen from module loader at runtime.
+External modules form Lua ecosistem can not be imported in the TSP script.
+Only the libreries builtin into the firmaware can be imported.

 ## How To Prerform an EIS on Keintly 2450